 During her most recent trip to Antarctica, she led the McMurdo Christmas Choir with multiple performances at Christmas parties, Christmas services and singing over the radio to the remote field camps.
 She serves the El Sistema Colorado board with love and enjoyment.

-Kevin Strom, Board Member
+Les McMullen, Board Member

 Les is currently the Vice President of Wealth Planning at Trilogy Financial, following a successful career as a business owner and corporate executive.
 He’s developed and manages a team of advisors dedicated to expanding the strategies and action plans his clients’ use while pursuing their financial goals.
 Les provides the mentorship and leadership to a diverse team of representatives as they develop their financial planning skills.

 Earlier in his Trilogy career, Les was nominated as the Rookie of the Year and the Rising Star representative.
 Leslie holds the FINRA Series 6, 7, and 63 registrations with LPL Financial, the Series 65 registration with Trilogy Capital, Inc., and also holds Colorado life and health insurance licenses.

 His involvement with El Sistema Colorado is rooted in his firsthand knowledge of people growing up without many opportunities, and his fierce passion for ensuring kids have get an equal swing at life, with more opportunities to succeed.